TZstatsADS/ads-spring-2022-prj4-group-8-1/README.md

 	+ Sharon Meng
 + Project summary: We mainly focus on two algorithms and compare the evaluation of them: Fairness Beyond Disparate Treatment & Disparate Impact: Learning Classification without Disparate Mistreatment (DM and DM-sen) and Handling Conditional Discrimination (LM and LPS).

-**Contribution statement**: [default] All team members contributed equally in all stages of this project.
+**Contribution statement**: [default]
++ Sarah Kurihara:
++ Varchasvi Vedula:
++ Wenhui Fang:
++ Krista Zhang:
++ Sharon Meng: The presenter.
+Mainly responsible for the Algorithm 4 summary and implementation (DM and DM-sen), built neural network and logistic regression baseline model, Edited presentation report, helped organized github repo.

 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.